murdockma/TransactTap/README.md

 # TransactTap

-A Python-based data pipeline for automating extraction and analysis of personal financial data from multiple financial institutions.
+A Python-based data pipeline for automating extraction and analysis of financial data from institutions.

 ## Overview